NZX plans $44m rights issue, buys dairy auction stake

 "We have continued to deliver growth in 2021 across all major business areas and we have made a step-change in our investment to support additional capacity, capability, and to enhance the security of our operating platform," he said.

-NZX's capital raise is in the form of a $44 m fully underwritten pro-rata accelerated renounceable entitlement offer of NZX shares at $1.42 per new share.
+NZX's capital raise is in the form of a $44m fully underwritten pro-rata accelerated renounceable entitlement offer of NZX shares at $1.42 per new share.

 The offer is being conducted in two parts - institutional and retail.

 Shares in NZX closed on Wednesday at $1.73.
+The stock is in a trading halt while the capital raise gets under way.

+Commenting on the decline in net profit, NZX said lower interest rates have impacted the level of interest income on operational cash balances, NZX clearing risk capital and regulatory working capital.

+Depreciation was higher due to the investment into additional IT infrastructure and the fit-out of NZX's new Auckland office.